2025 Recap, Merry Christmas & Happy Holiday!

 2025 recap

 The armbase on the left is the TG series heavy-duty type for the Fidelity Research FR-64S.
 On the right is my current TF series base, less than 1/4 of the weight.
 The TG series bases are very hard to find, almost impossible in NOS condition, with the box like this one!
+I could talk all day about this, but I’ll stop here.
 I need to fit this over the break.

 B&W N803